iwasingh/Wikicompiler/README.md

  ast = parser.parse(text)

 ```
+Then you can visit that AST and consider to writer your own evaluator yourself.

 ### Grammar
 You can pass your own grammar to the parse and evaluate the AST yourself.
 Furthermore you can you the combinators to write your own rules checkout the [Grammar](https://github.com/iwasingh/Wikicompiler/blob/master/parser/grammar.py) and the [combinators](https://github.com/iwasingh/Wikicompiler/blob/master/utils/combinators.py)